liquidrinu/Arduino/README.md

 *tip: take off one end of a female-female dupont cable solder one end to the pin on the board, and plug the other*

-This code also changes architecture from 'delay()' based to 'millis()' based for better performance.
+This code is also an upgrade to the "MAIN.ino" file

 ### Quick Start